Kent A. Kramer - President and Chief Executive Officer

-Daniel J. Riley - Senior Vice President, Administration and Chief Financial Officer
+Daniel J. Riley - Senior Vice President and Chief Financial Officer

 Riley serves as Senior Vice President and Chief Financial Officer, with responsibilities for accounting, payroll, finance, risk management, facilities, safety and loss prevention.
 He started at Goodwill in 1997 as Vice President and Chief Financial Officer.
 He is a Certified Public Accountant and previously worked at Cinergy Corporation and Arthur Andersen in Indianapolis.
 Riley is a member of the Indiana CPA Society and Financial Executives International.

 Away from work, he is a runner and cyclist, and he and his wife enjoy traveling to visit their two adult children.
 Riley is a graduate of the Stanley K. Lacy Executive Leadership Series (Class XXVI) and the Indiana University Kelley School of Business Hoosier Fellows Class of 2013.
 He has served as a board member at the Arthur Jordan YMCA, Art With A Heart, and in various volunteer activities at St. Luke Catholic Church and North Central High School.
 He currently chairs the Indianapolis Archdiocese Finance Council and recently joined the Indiana State University Foundation Board of Trustees.
 He holds a Bachelor of Science in accounting from Indiana State University.